 If you are interested in joining the CatCuddles Volunteer Fostering Network, please get in touch by completing the form below.

 Our most urgent need is for fosterers in the area of our main fostering hub in Greenwich.
-However, we are in the process of expanding to our first proper Headquarters (opening at Palmers Green in the 1st quarter of 2017) where the charity will be operating its first cat-only veterinary clinic, as well as a rehoming hub.
+However, we are in the process of expanding to our first proper Headquarters (opening at Palmers Green late 2018) where the charity will be operating its first cat-only veterinary clinic, as well as a rehoming hub.
 We are therefore very keen to recruit fostering volunteers within 30 minutes of our HQ and clinic so if you would like to be considered please let us know by completing our enquiry form below.